kon-ham/team_treehouse_sql_exercises/sql_exercises.md

     Order all books by Genre and then by Title.
 Select all columns.

         `SELECT * FROM books ORDER BY genre ASC, title ASC;`

+- We're using the library database again.
+There's a books table.
+There's a title, author, genre and first_published column.

+    Write a query to obtain the first 5 books in the Fantasy genre ordered by the year released.
+Oldest first.
+Select all columns.

+        `SELECT * FROM books WHERE genre = "Fantasy" ORDER BY first_published ASC LIMIT 5;`

+- We're still using the library database with the books table.
+There's a title, author, genre and first_published column.

+    Find the earliest Science Fiction book in our library.
+Only one result should be returned.
+All columns should be selected.

+        `SELECT * FROM books WHERE genre = "Science Fiction" ORDER BY first_published ASC LIMIT 1;`

+- In a library database there's a books table.
+There's a title, author, genre and first_published column.

+    The library database is connected to a website displaying 10 books at a time, sorted by the title alphabetically.

+    Write a query to bring back the second page of results.
+Please retrieve all columns of information.

+        `SELECT * FROM books ORDER BY title ASC LIMIT 10 OFFSET 10;`